bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-ops-changed| |tag-project-changed|

-Web Service Clients are stored in new locations.
+Configurations of Web Service Clients are stored in new locations.
 During development, the project's Web Service Clients are now stored in the :ref:`webservice-clients.yaml <webservice-clients-configuration>` file.
 On the
-|ivy-engine|, Web Service Clients have been moved from the System Database to the
+|ivy-engine|, configurations of Web Service Clients have been moved from the System Database to the
-applications's :ref:`app-yaml` file.
-Furthermore, web service clients and project migrations do the conversion from the old to the new format for you automatically.
+application's :ref:`app-yaml` file.
+Furthermore, System Database and project migrations converts from the old to the new format automatically.

 .. container:: admonition note toggle